mitsuba-renderer/drjit/src/python/docstr.rst

     on the provided index vector.
 The function returns the resulting object, while leaving the input unchanged.
 The output array object borrows the provided array references as opposed to stealing them.

-    If the ``copy_map`` parameter is provided, the function furthermore registers created copies, which is useful in combination with the :py:func:`drjit.detail.uncopy()` function.

     This function exists for Dr.Jit-internal use.
 You probably should not call it in your own application code.